Here is your chance to shine the spotlight on a volunteer who has made an amazing difference in your life!

-Girl Scouts of Kansas Heartland values all volunteers and recognizes the contributions they make in developing girl leaders.
-The annual volunteer recognition program is an opportunity for girls, parents, and service units to spotlight the amazing work that volunteers are doing in your community!
-Nominations are due by February 1, 2014.
+Girl Scouts of Kansas Heartland values all volunteers and the contributions they make in developing girl leaders.
+The annual volunteer recognition program is an opportunity for girls, parents, and service units to recognize special volunteers in your community!
+Nominations are due by February 2, 2015.
 Any girl, troop, parent, or volunteer can submit a nomination.
-PDF versions of the nomination forms are found at the bottom of the page if you’d prefer to fill them out that way.

 Any girl or parent can submit a nomination.
 To recognize a troop leader or co-leader, or any volunteer who works directly with girls, please select the Volunteer of Excellence.
 For a volunteer who helps with your service unit or with multiple troops, the Appreciation Pin (service in one geographic area) or the Honor Pin (service in two or more geographic areas) may be the best choice.
 Be sure to provide details and specific examples on your nomination form, so that the recognitions committee can understand how special this volunteer is to you!
 Click here for the nomination form for Volunteer of Excellence, Appreciation Pin, or Honor Pin.